Council plan overview report - Corporate health

 Adult Services

-Statutory cases received in quarter 3 is a slight increase on previous quarters and higher than the 2023 to 2024 quarterly average (11).
-In quarter 3, 3 complaints were raised by the same person about closely related issues.
+Statutory cases received in quarter 4 is half of those received in the previous quarter and lower than the 2023 to 2024 quarterly average (11).

 Adult Services complaints by stage